 Deaf history in the UK is an important part of Deaf culture for native sign language users.
 Understanding Deaf* history and the impact of Parliamentary decisions on those with profound hearing loss is key to appreciating the barriers faced by sign language users in the modern world.
-(Deaf* refers to culturally deaf people who are native sign language users that consider themselves as members of a linguistic minority).
+(Deaf* refers to people who are native sign language users that consider themselves as members of a linguistic minority).

 BSL: how, when and where was it invented?

 When BSL learners ask this question, many students are surprised to learn there are historical references to deaf people dating all the way back to Socrates.
 Here in the UK, there are documents dating back to the 1500s that indicate deaf individuals were part of society and carried out activities such as going to school, working and getting married.
 Sign language has been around for as long as people have been able to communicate with each other.
 Nonetheless, there are key historical dates that mark the modern use of British Sign Language in the UK.

 Deaf people have fought for equality for over 100 years.
 Using BSL is central to Deaf identity.
 Native sign language users do not see themselves as having a disability, but as members of a linguistic minority in the UK.
 BSL is seen as central to a rich culture, history and community.

 Historically, when deaf children attended schools, they developed a strong sense of community.
 This carried on into adulthood when adults attended deaf clubs.
 Clubs enabled people to meet each other without the gaze of non-signers and enjoy each others company, play sports, make friends, maybe meet a future partner but most of all, relax and have fun.